 That’s why if you want to get the attention of the person you’re retweeting, it’s best to use an old-style retweet.
 You can also edit the original tweet for brevity or clarity, and add your comments and hashtags.

-It can be a challenge to limit your tweets to only 140 characters.
+It can be a challenge to limit your tweet length.
+We used to only have 140 characters.
+Now we have more.
 But I’m going to suggest you should try to make them even shorter.
 Why?
 Because you have to consider your retweeters.

 It’s good practice to leave enough space for an old-style retweet (i.e four characters plus the length of your Twitter handle).
 Otherwise an old-style retweeter will have to trim your tweet.
 Also, people who retweet often like to add comments and offer their own take.
 So, if possible, you need to leave even a bit more room for them to do so.